awjdthornton/personal_site/README.md

 # personal_site
 Personal website with bio, blog, and ideas.
 Made for Kickstart Coding homework 1

+# site build instructions
+To build the website run either build.py or build.sh.
+Note that build.py will be improved over time, while build.sh will be left behind.

 ## Complimentary Colors
 kelly green #4ED554
 light orange #FFC300